Short cuts...

 T

-he Pennsylvania State Police was created as an executive department of state government by legislation, Senate Bill 278, signed into law by Governor Samuel W. Pennypacker on May 2, 1905.
+Pennypacker on May 2, 1905.
 The department became the first uniformed police organization of its kind in the United States and a model for other state police agencies throughout the nation.

-Opposition to the department's creation was strong and persistent.
-Because of the fear, mostly by organized labor, that the State Police would be used as a private army, the original complement was limited by law to only 228 men.
-They were to patrol Pennsylvania's entire 45,000 square miles.
-The force was divided into four Troops:
+fear, mostly by organized labor, that the State Police would be used as a private army.
+The original complement was limited by law to only 228 men who were to patrol Pennsylvania's entire 45,000 square miles.

 Troop A, Greensburg

-Troop B,.
-WilkesBarre (later moved to Wyoming)
+Troop B, Wilkes-Barre (later moved to Wyoming)

 Troop C, Reading